NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/Axe of the Dwarven Lords.md

 **Frequency** once per week

-**Effect** The axe casts a 10th-rank [[Spells/Summon Elemental|Summon Elemental]] spell to conjure an elite elemental avalanche.
+**Effect** The axe casts a 10th-rank [[Summon Elemental|Summon Elemental]] spell to conjure an elite elemental avalanche.
 The spell is automatically sustained, requiring no action on your part but still allowing you to command the elemental on each of your turns.
 You can Dismiss the Spell.

 * * *